 The Mexican-US border is not wholly devoid of a barrier.
-Along much of the western portion of the border is a 653 miles long barrier, that includes parts of California, New Mexico and Arizona.
+Along much of the western portion of the border is a 653 miles long barrier that includes parts of California, New Mexico, and Arizona.
 These barriers are a combination of barbed wire, iron fencing, and vehicle barriers.

-Meanwhile, how effective of a deterrent at stopping illegal border crossings the wall would be is still hotly debated.
+Meanwhile, how effective of a deterrent the wall would be at stopping illegal border crossings is still hotly debated.